My Quiet Kitchen

 image to save on Pinterest.

-These lemon blueberry pancakes are pretty much the most delicious vegan blueberry pancakes ever!
+These vegan blueberry pancakes are way up there at the top of my list of favorite breakfasts!
 They're perfectly soft and fluffy and packed with juicy blueberries!
-They're also refined sugar-free and extra satisfying thanks to whole-grain oat flour.
-But it's the burst of fresh lemon zest that really takes them over the top!
+They're also maple-sweetened and extra satisfying thanks to whole-grain oat flour.
+The optional lemon zest really takes the flavor over the top!

 a stack of 6 pancakes topped with walnuts, blueberries, and syrup.

-As I mentioned in that post, my husband is a huge fan of pancakes!
+My husband is a huge fan of pancakes!
 So when his birthday rolled around this month, that's exactly what he requested for breakfast.
-He wanted berries, but I wanted to sneak in some lemon.
+He wanted blueberries, but I wanted to sneak in some lemon.
 So blueberry lemon pancakes it was!

 These are also oil-free, maple-sweetened, and made with lite coconut milk, which gives them such a moist and tender texture without the need for butter, egg replacers, or oil.